Amazon’s surging revenue growth shows signs of slowing

 "We feel we had a really strong fourth quarter," finance chief Brian Olsavsky said on a call with reporters Thursday.
 "Retail sales were certainly strong."

+The company in October predicted weak revenue for the holiday quarter -- its biggest quarter of the year -- though Olsavsky at the time said he expected "a strong holiday season."
+In December, Amazon said it broke new records for the holidays -- an announcement it tends to make every year -- but didn't offer much as far as details.

 Ahead of Amazon's earnings announcement, there were plenty of concerns that the 25-year-old e-commerce phenom was finally starting to act its age.
 True, the Seattle behemoth keeps hitting at least 20 percent revenue growth quarter after quarter -- a huge success considering Amazon's size -- thanks to its aggressive expansion efforts.
-But industry watchers expect other factors, like Whole Foods' slower growth, to finally catch up, causing its sales to dip below that 20 percent rate for the first time in over three years, according to data compiled by CSI Market.
+But industry watchers expected other factors, like Whole Foods' slower growth, to finally catch up, causing its sales to dip below that 20 percent rate for the first time in over three years, according to data compiled by CSI Market.
+This time that didn't happen.

-Amazon's healthy growth is still the envy of the retail world, but its slower revenue growth -- which was as high as 43 percent last year -- does signal a broader shift for the company as a business.
+Amazon's healthy growth is still the envy of the retail world, but its slower revenue growth -- which was as high as 43 percent in 2018 -- does signal a broader shift for the company.

 Also, Amazon's purchase of slower-growing Whole Foods is expected to weigh down its robust growth rate.
 Added to that, the overhang of CEO and founder Jeff Bezos' plans to divorce, which was announced this month, may cause new turbulence at the company.
 But so far that hasn't appeared to happen.